 4. The seven most common mistakes in internal audits

-Organizations make several mistakes in the audit program:
+Organizations make several mistakes in the audit programme:

-- The audit program is missing, i.e., the companies only plan the individual audits, but not – as required – a set of audits.
+- The audit programme is missing, i.e., the companies only plan the individual audits, but not – as required – a set of audits.

-- The audit program does not ensure that the organization audits the entire QM system with all processes, if provided, e.g., including outsourced processes.
+- The audit programme does not ensure that the organization audits the entire QM system with all processes, if provided, e.g., including outsourced processes.

-- The audit program is only aimed at conformity with the requirements of ISO 13485.
-In most cases, other requirements must also be observed, such as the requirements of the MDR or IVDR, the requirements of the FDA in 21 CFR part 820, or those of integrated management systems such as ISO 27001.
+- The audit programme is only aimed at conformity with the requirements of ISO 13485.
+In most cases, other requirements must also be considered, such as the requirements of the MDR or IVDR, the requirements of the FDA in 21 CFR part 820, or those of integrated management systems such as ISO 27001.

 Mistake 2: Wrong frequency